rachsmithcodes/rachsmith.com/src/content/notes/trash-bag.md

 ---
 title: Big black trash bag energy
 slug: trash-bag
-added: 2024-11-03 06:11
+added: 2024-11-02T20:11:00.000Z
-updated: 2024-11-03 06:11
+updated: 2024-11-02T20:11:00.000Z
-tags:
-  - home
+excerpt: >-
-excerpt: Sometimes I've just gotta clear the house of extra stuff.
+  Sometimes I've just gotta clear the house of extra stuff.
 When the energy hits I go through every area in the house and bin, give away or sell anything we're not using anymore.
 note: published
 publish: true
+tags:
+  - home
 ---
 Sometimes I've just gotta clear the house of extra stuff.
 When the energy hits I go through every area in the house and bin, give away or sell anything we're not using anymore.